Goldie: Music

 By 1991, Price had become fascinated by the British breakbeat music scene when his girlfriend, DJ Kemistry, introduced him to the pioneering jungle and drum and bass producers Dennis "Dego" McFarlane and Mark "Marc Mac" Clair, known as 4hero.
 He went on to execute some design and A&R work for 4hero's Reinforced Records label.

 In 1992, Price made his first record appearance by contributing to an EP by Icelandic group Ajax Project that included the track Ruffige.
-For many years, the track was repeatedly misattributed to Price himself, perhaps because of his subsequent use of "Rufige" as moniker for his own releases.

-His releases Killa Muffin b/w Krisp Biscuit and the Dark Rider EP were released under the alias "Rufige Cru" on Reinforced.
-His track "Terminator", released under the name "Metalheads" in 1992, was a hit in the jungle scene and is noted for pioneering the use of time stretching.
+His releases Killa Muffin b/w Krisp Biscuit and the Dark Rider EP were released under the alias "Rufige Kru" His track "Terminator", released under the name "Metal Heads" in 1992, was a hit in the jungle scene and is noted for its use of pitch shifting.
 In 1993, he released Angel, another 12" on the Synthetic Hardcore Phonography label.
 1994 saw him setting up his own record label, Metalheadz.

 His first studio album, Timeless, followed in 1995.
 Timeless entered the UK Albums Chart at number seven.
 The album fused the breakbeats and basslines common in jungle with orchestral textures and soul vocals by Diane Charlemagne.
 The album's title track was a 21-minute symphonic piece.
 "Inner City Life", a track from the album, reached number 39 in the UK Singles Chart.
 Timeless helped to popularise drum and bass as a form of musical expression.
-The music critic Simon Reynolds noted that Price's credentials as a musical innovator – and particularly as one of the key driving forces of innovation in the jungle/breakbeat scene – were exceptional.
+The music critic Simon Reynolds noted that Price's credentials as a musical innovator—and particularly as one of the key driving forces of innovation in the jungle/breakbeat scene—were exceptional.
 "Goldie revolutionised jungle not once but thrice", he noted in The Wire magazine, continuing, "First there was 'Terminator' (pioneering the use of time stretching), then 'Angel' (fusing Diane Charlemagne's live vocal with David Byrne/Brian Eno samples to prove that hardcore could be more 'conventionally' musical), now there's 'Timeless', a 22-minute hardcore symphony."